davidtimmons/davidtimmons.github.io/content/articles/Marketing/project-management-and-the-triangle-of-doom.md

 neglects this reality, you'll find yourself causing undue stress to your team and your stakeholders.

-The "[Project Management
+The "[Project Management Triangle][3]" is a model of constraints.
-Triangle](http://en.wikipedia.org/wiki/Project_triangle "Click here to read more about the Project Management Triangle.")" is a model of constraints. *Time*, *Scope*, and *Cost* represent the three points of this triangle, and the job of a project management professional is to align a project against this triangle according to the project's business objectives.
+*Time*, *Scope*, and *Cost* represent the three points of this triangle, and the job of a project management professional is to align a project against this triangle according to the project's business objectives.
 This isn't always easy.

 Have you heard the scenario that says a project can be characterized as *Fast*, *Good*, or *Cheap* but you can only pick two options?
 This is